HOW TO INVITE A FRIEND TO CHURCH

 When we invite friends, it really helps to …

 - Plan a casual lunch together after church.
-Depending on the nature of the friendship, it opens the door to sharing about impressions and questions.
+Depending on the nature of the friendship, this opens the door to sharing impressions and questions

-- It’s never a put-off to say, “Great question.
-Let’s find out.”
+- It’s never a put-off to say, “Great questions.
+Let’s find out!”

-- If it’s a deep question about God, be “testimonial” more than theological.
+- If it’s a deep question about God, be “testimonial” rather than theological.
 “This is what my relationship with God has meant to me.”
-Remember, you are the expert on your own story!
+Remember, you are the expert of your own story.

-- If you discover that your friend holds views that are different from what the Church teaches, be patient.
+- If you discover your friend has views that differ from what the Church teaches, be patient.
 This is not the day to argue or persuade.
-With ongoing exposure to scripture and Christian community, God reshapes our worldviews and brings all of us clarity.
+With ongoing exposure to scripture and Christian community, God reshapes our world views and brings us all to clarity.